-• Cement kilns in Cupertino, California, and Ragland, Alabama, were wholly omitted from EPA's 2007 data requests.
+Cement kilns in Cupertino, California, and Ragland, Alabama, were wholly omitted from EPA's 2007 data requests.
 Their mercury emissions data included in this report came directly from the Toxics Release Inventory, which are voluntarily reported by the cement companies.
 It is possible that mercury emissions at these facilities could be much higher.

-EPA sampling shows that large amounts of mercury pass through cement kilns, with some kilns reporting astonishingly high pollution control control its mercury in Table 2 uses scrubbers or emissions.
+EPA sampling shows that large amounts of mercury pass through cement kilns, with some kilns reporting astonishingly high amounts.
+Absent emission monitoring and emission controls, most of that mercury will be released into the environment.

+None of the kilns in Table 2 uses scrubbers or pollution control devices designed to control its mercury emissions.